Winter skate: Conservation status

 While there has been no directed fishing for skates in the Gulf of Saint Lawrence, L. ocellata are incidentally captured in commercial fisheries aiming to catch other fishes.
 Most individuals are discarded.
-L. ocellata are often caught in the scallop industry since their distributions overlap.^{,} From 1971 to 1972, the estimated discard was around 100 tons but decreased to around 70 tons in the mid-1970s, to 25 tons annually in the 1990s, and around 1 to 2 tons since 2005.
-Most incidental captured skates are discarded, so a discard mortality rate is needed to accurately estimate losses.
-Data regarding winter skate discards have only been available since 1991, so assumptions are needed to assess previous years.
+L. ocellata are often caught in the scallop industry, since their distributions overlap.^{,} From 1971 to 1972, the estimated discard was around 100 tons, decreasing to around 70 tons in the mid-1970s, 25 tons in the 1990s, and around 1 to 2 tons since 2005.
+Most incidental captures are discarded.
+Data regarding winter skate discards has only been available since 1991, so assumptions are needed to assess previous years.

-Bottom-contacting mobile fishing gear can significantly alter their habitat, including the seafloor structure and relative abundance of benthic species L. ocellata prey on.
+Bottom-contacting mobile fishing gear can significantly alter their habitat, including the seafloor structure and relative abundance of benthic species L. ocellata prey upon.